tristanmorgan/cookbook-windows-services/README.md

 # windows-services

-TODO: Enter the cookbook description here.

-Just a quick test for vagrant and Chef.
+Just a quick test for vagrant and Chef on a Windows instance.